-Other - 2023 compared to 2022
+Other - 2024 compared to 2023

-Property operating expenses on properties acquired or disposed of decreased, primarily due to additional legal fees incurred in the prior year periods on certain farms acquired subsequent to December 31, 2021.
+Property operating expenses on properties acquired or disposed of decreased due to the sale of one farm in Florida and 11 farms in Michigan during the year ended December 31, 2024.

-Property operating expenses attributable to vacant, self-operated, or non-accrual properties increased primarily due to additional legal fees incurred in connection with rent collection, lease termination, or re-leasing efforts on such farms, as well as an increase in real estate tax expense that the prior tenants were previously responsible for.
+Property operating expenses attributable to vacant, direct-operated, or non-accrual properties increased primarily due to an increase in legal fees incurred in connection with rent collection, lease termination, or re-leasing efforts on such farms, as well as additional property taxes incurred on certain of those farms, for which the prior tenants were previously responsible.

-The fluctuations in tenant-reimbursed property operating expenses are primarily driven by miscellaneous property operating costs incurred by us in connection with our ownership interests in certain unconsolidated entities, for which our tenants are contractually obligated to reimburse us under the terms of the respective leases.
+The fluctuation in tenant-reimbursed property operating expenses are primarily driven by miscellaneous property operating costs incurred by us in connection with our ownership interests in certain unconsolidated entities, for which our tenants are contractually obligated to reimburse us under the terms of the respective leases.
 Such expenses will fluctuate commensurate with the timing and amount of miscellaneous operating costs incurred by the underlying entities.
 Amounts recorded during the current year include additional costs to deliver water to certain of our farms via a pipeline owned by an unconsolidated entity of ours, which costs were reimbursed to us by our tenants.